LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Amendments Approved by the Supreme Court: September 22, 2016; March 5, 2015; October 2, 2014; March 1, 2003.

-SECTION .0100 - CLIENT‑LAWYER RELATIONSHIP
+Section .0100 - CLIENT‑LAWYER RELATIONSHIP

-# 27 NCAC 02 Rule 1.01	Competence
+## Rule 1.01	Competence

 A lawyer shall not handle a legal matter that the lawyer knows or should know he or she is not competent to handle without associating with a lawyer who is competent to handle the matter.
 Competent representation requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the representation.